marklit/heroku-django-example/README.md

 # Django + Heroku + Bootstrap Example

 This is a small example of a [Django](https://www.djangoproject.com/) app which uses Twitter's [bootstrap](http://twitter.github.com/bootstrap/) for it's front end templates and runs on [Heroku](http://www.heroku.com/).
+You can see a working example [here](http://falling-ice-3499.herokuapp.com/).
+The `https` version can be seen [here](https://falling-ice-3499.herokuapp.com/)

 ## Command cheat sheet